Shopify/yjit-metrics/README.md

 ## TruffleRuby

-While it's possible to install TruffleRuby via ruby-install, our experience has been that the JVM (non-default) version gets better results than the native/SubstrateVM version available via ruby-install.
-So: you're probably going to need to install ruby-build and install it yourself.
+Our experience has been that the JVM (non-default) version gets better results than the native/SubstrateVM version, so if you are going to install a release we recommend the truffleruby+graalvm variant (with ruby-build) or truffleruby-graalvm (with ruby-install).

 When you first try to run basic_benchmark.rb including a TruffleRuby configuration, basic_benchmark will clone ruby-build and tell you how to install it.
 After you do so, run basic_benchmark again and it will install TruffleRuby for you.